dokku-base/dokkubase/README.md

 # Dokkubase

-> **Note:** This is an **unofficial** GUI admin panel for Dokku.
-While it has received a green light from the Dokku maintainers, it is not officially supported by the Dokku team.
-For official Dokku support, please use their [official channels](https://github.com/dokku/dokku).

-Modern and user-friendly admin panel for [Dokku](https://dokku.com/) with real-time updates and a clean interface.
-Built with Astro 5.0 and TypeScript.
+Modern and user-friendly admin panel for [Dokku](https://dokku.com/) that makes managing your apps a breeze.
+Built with Astro 5.0 and TypeScript for a snappy, real-time experience.

 ## Features